Quickest method to process Japanese Cabbage Salad

 Japanese Cabbage Salad

-A glass of chilled sake and our japanese cabbage salad – a match made in culinary heaven
+A glass of chilled sake and our Japanese Cabbage Salad – a match made in culinary heaven

 • Can I prepare Japanese Cabbage Salad in advance?
 Yes, you can prepare the salad in advance by keeping the vegetables and dressing separate.
 Combine them just before serving to maintain the freshness.